-- Add a key—to add a key, click the Add a Key Icon.
+- Add a key — to add a key, click the Add a Key button.
 This will generate a new key that will appear in the API keys table.

-Mailigen provides a number of programming examples how to use API keys in your applications.
+We provide a number of programming examples on how to use API keys in your applications.
 Examples range from PHP to Python to Java.
 To download a .zip file with sample code, simply click on the link at the top of the API Keys Window that represents your programming language of choice.

 API Call History